 top of page

-On June 7th, 1999 Tennessee’s Community Assistance Corporation (TCAC) was incorporated and a board of directors selected to govern the agency.
-TCAC became an established 501 c-3 nonprofit organization after breaking off from TAHRA/VISTA Program with Knoxville Community Development Corporation.
-At the time of incorporation, TCAC was operating one of the largest privately funded VISTA programs in the United States.
-In 2002, TCAC was asked by the Corporation of National Service to take over the Tennessee READS VISTA project and manage it in Tennessee.
-TCAC applied for HUD funding was awarded two Resident Opportunity Self Sufficiency Grants (ROSS).
-These grants reached out to ten public housing communities.
-The program also began training to promote resident leadership and self-sufficiency for residents living in public housing.
-TCAC hosted a bi-annual training conference which provided training and guidance on establishing resident councils, resolving community conflict, fundraising and program development.
+In 2002, the Corporation of National Service asked TCAC to take over the Tennessee READS VISTA project.
+TCAC applied for HUD funding and was awarded two Resident Opportunity Self Sufficiency Grants (ROSS), which enabled us to reach out to ten public housing communities.
+We also began training to promote resident leadership and self-sufficiency for residents of public housing by hosting a bi-annual training conference which provided guidance on establishing resident councils, resolving community conflict, fundraising, and program development.

 TCAC%202007_edited.jpg